-Drawing on our experience conducting remote investigations on Sri Lanka and dozens of interviews with investigators, PIAC is developing a guide which aims to provide United Nations commissions of inquiry (COIs), fact-finding missions (FFMs) and non-governmental organisations (NGOs) with detailed methodological guidance on the use of witness testimony in investigations where there is limited access to the country under investigation, and those which are conducted entirely remotely.
+Drawing on our experience conducting remote investigations on Sri Lanka and dozens of interviews with investigators, PIAC has developed a guide which aims to provide United Nations commissions of inquiry (COIs), fact-finding missions (FFMs) and non-governmental organisations (NGOs) with detailed methodological guidance on the use of witness testimony in investigations where there is limited access to the country under investigation, and those which are conducted entirely remotely.

 This guidance will contribute to the credibility and transparency of remote investigations; increase their usefulness to truth and accountability processes; and foreground the unique protection needs of witnesses in inaccessible contexts.

 Premise for the guide

 United Nations COIs and FFMs as well as NGOs aim to collect, verify and analyse information on situations involving violations of international human rights law and international humanitarian law (IHL).
 Based on their findings, they make recommendations for truth and accountability measures, reparations and further investigation.

 Witness testimony is critical to the conduct of any human rights and IHL investigation.
 However, in recent years, over two-thirds of COIs and FFMs supported by OHCHR have been denied access to the country under investigation, or have faced significant access restrictions.
 As a result, these mechanisms have relied on testimony from victims and witnesses outside the country, including refugees, asylum seekers, and foreign professionals (e.g. journalists).
 COIs and FFMs also depend increasingly on testimony taken remotely (via video- or audio-link) when staff cannot travel to all or part of the country under investigation due to security constraints, COVID-19 restrictions and/or budgetary limitations.